webplatform/docs/concepts/accessibility/accessibility_basics/index.md

 {{Note| It’s important to understand the basics of the legal stuff but unless you are a lawyer and really know what you are talking about, you should take extreme care giving an opinion about legal issues. }}

 In the UK, under the [http://www.direct.gov.uk/en/DisabledPeople/index.htm DDA], it is illegal to discriminate against disabled people when recruiting and employing people, and providing services or education.
 Discrimination is defined as not making “reasonable adjustments” to support everyone, regardless of (dis)ability.
-This applies of course to making services or education available via the medium of web sites.
+This applies of course to making services or education available via the medium of websites.

-In the USA and European Union there are also requirements for Governmental web sites.
-In the USA, federal government (and some state government) web sites are expected to abide by [http://www.section508.gov/ Section 508].
+In the USA and European Union there are also requirements for Governmental websites.
+In the USA, federal government (and some state government) websites are expected to abide by [http://www.section508.gov/ Section 508].
 Section 508 is a document that tries to define what the minimum requirements are to achieve accessiblity.
-Section 508 covers more than just web sites; it also deals with any other technology that might be used by a federal employee.
+Section 508 covers more than just websites; it also deals with any other technology that might be used by a federal employee.
 In Europe the European Commission has recognised the W3C’s Web Accessibility Initiative (WAI) and recommended it for use with all member states.
-The [http://w3.org/WAI WAI] produces guidelines for web sites, web authoring tool manufacturers and web browsers (for example, the WCAG, which I’ll look at later on.)
+The [http://w3.org/WAI WAI] produces guidelines for websites, web authoring tool manufacturers and web browsers (for example, the WCAG, which I’ll look at later on.)

 ===Potential Markets===

-When you only make web sites (or anything else) for one specific type of person you are excluding other types of people even if you don’t realize it, and these people can easily add up to a significant (if not a majority) market share.
+When you only make websites (or anything else) for one specific type of person you are excluding other types of people even if you don’t realize it, and these people can easily add up to a significant (if not a majority) market share.
 In 2000 the UK supermarket chain Tesco started a project to make a separate version of their online grocery site specifically targeting people with visual impairments.
-It was noted by Julie Howell of the RNIB that “Work undertaken by Tesco.com to make their home grocery service more accessible to blind customers has resulted in revenue in excess of £13m per annum, revenue that simply wasn’t available to the company when the web site was inaccessible to blind customers.”
+It was noted by Julie Howell of the RNIB that “Work undertaken by Tesco.com to make their home grocery service more accessible to blind customers has resulted in revenue in excess of £13m per annum, revenue that simply wasn’t available to the company when the website was inaccessible to blind customers.”
 So if Tesco hadn’t considered people with visual impairments they would have been missing out on a market of customers that was worth at least £13 million.

 {{TODO| citation }}